doctorfree/lazyman.dev/info/health/Lazyman.md

 noice.nvim ~
 - OK **Neovim** >= 0.8.0
-- OK You're using a GUI that should work ok
 - OK **vim.go.lazyredraw** is not enabled
 - OK **nvim-notify** is installed
 - OK **TreeSitter vim** parser is installed